 Since each AI customer service tool has its own strengths, it might seem like a good idea to use a different platform for each process.
 However, juggling separate tools can be chaotic.
 Instead of relying on disparate tools, you can improve efficiency and boost productivity with a unified platform like Nextiva.

 Unlike other vendors that specialize in just one feature, Nextiva provides a CX platform that’s easy to deploy and powerful enough to scale with enterprise growth.
-It brings AI into every part of the customer support journey:
+As a powerful UJET alternative, it brings AI into every part of the customer support journey:

 With Nextiva, you get a unified AI-powered customer experience platform.
 One login.
 One source of truth.
 Endless potential to make service faster, easier, and more human.